-The Madras Redevelopment Commission (MRC) was formed by City Ordinance No. 709 on June 24, 2003 and transferred the power of the Urban Renewal Agency of the City of Madras, to the Madras Redevelopment Commission pursuant to ORS 457.055.
-The Urban Renewal District lies primarily in the downtown corridor and extends to Lee Street to the north and Hall Street to the south.
+The Madras Redevelopment Commission (MRC) was formed by City Ordinance No. 709 on June 24, 2003 and transferred the power of the Madras Urban Renewal Agency of the City of Madras, to the Madras Redevelopment Commission pursuant to ORS 457.055.
+The Madras Urban Renewal District (Commercial District) lies primarily in the downtown corridor and extends to Lee Street to the north and Hall Street to the south.
 The Commission is managed by a governing board of nine members.
-The primary objectives of the Urban Renewal District are to 1) eliminate blighted conditions; 2) reverse physical and economic decline; and 3) use tax increment financing to achieve its objectives to a \$14 million maximum indebtedness.
+The primary objectives of the Madras Urban Renewal District within the downtown corridor are to 1) eliminate blighted conditions; 2) reverse physical and economic decline; and 3) use tax increment financing to achieve its objectives to a \$14 million maximum indebtedness.